factorial-io/fstack/packages/twig/README.md

 This is the Twig plugin for `@factorial/stack-core`.

-It adds a lint task using `twigcs`.
+It adds a lint task using https://github.com/friendsoftwig/twigcs and https://github.com/factorial-io/twigcs-extension.

 ## Installation